Sumtin/torrent-dvr/README.md

 # What's Included?

-The following continers are used in this solution:
+The following containers are used in this solution:

 | Service | Behind VPN? | Port | Official Docs |
 |---|:---:|:---:|---|